 Paying in your money couldn’t be simpler, you can do it via your online giving page.
 Don’t forget that all money raised via online sites, including any Gift Aid, is forwarded directly to us!
 So, you can just sit back, relax and watch your fundraising efforts come rolling in…

 If you receive cash or cheques made out to you, please bank them and then pick one of the options below.
-Make sure you email us at email@example.com to let us know how you'll be paying it in so we can track it:
+Please send an email to email@example.com to let us know how you'll be paying it in so we can track it.